patrickthibaudeau/moodle-local_selfservehd/README.md

 # Self Serve Helpdesk
-The system will be used a York University Glendon Campus.
+The system will be used at York University's Glendon Campus.
 There are two modules to the system.

  1. Classroom support kiosk
  2. Self serve kiosk